mayhemiclabs/aldrovandi/README.md

 Aldrovandi automates the generation and collection of Word documents that contain WebBugs

-This is pre-alpha software.
+This is pre-alpha software: Unfiltered, Uncut, Undocumented.
 Use at your own risk.

 ==========
 Copyright (c) 2013, Ben Jackson, <bbj@mayhemiclabs.com>